nosqlbench/nosqlbench-docs/site/content/nosqlbench/showcase.md

 It also means that it is relatively easy to provide a suitable API for multi-protocol support.
 In fact, there are several drivers available in the current NoSQLBench distribution.
-You can list them out with `nb --list-drivers`, and you can get help on how to use each of them with `nb help <driver name>`.
+You can list them out with `nb5 --list-drivers`, and you can get help on how to use each of them with `nb5 help <driver name>`.

 This also is a way for us to encourage and empower other contributors to help develop the capabilities and reach of NoSQLBench.
 By encouraging others to help us build NoSQLBench modules and